Lay Leadership

 Moreover, Bianchi is president of the Costa Rican Association Board in Washington, D.C.
 In this role, she is in charge of helping organize activities that help bring Costa Ricans and friends of Costa Rica together to learn and experience Costa Rica’s cultural traditions and values.
 The Costa Rican Association manages a small annual budget and works closely with the Costa Rican Embassy in the U.S. on different projects throughout the year.

-Bianchi and her husband, Jamie Tabb, are the proud parents of two wonderful Gesher students.
+Bianchi and her husband, Jamie Tabb, are the proud parents of Eli (Gesher Class of 2023) and Izzy (Gesher Class of 2027).
 They have been committed members of the Gesher community since 2014 and members of the Temple Rodef Shalom in Falls Church since their son entered preschool in 2012.

 Jeffrey Tureck